 TODO: is every rdfs:Class also a valid OWL class?

-The interpretation of rdfs:subClassOf
+The interpretation of rdfs:subClassOf is equivalent in both

 languages: a subclass relationship means that each instance of a subclass